 We are proud to be heavily involved in the community of amazing bikers throughout the Tampa Bay area!
-Please check out all of our friends below for great communinty biker resources.
-Stay safe - Fran
+Please check out all of our friends below for great community biker resources.
+Ride Safe and Ride Smart! – Fran

 Among all motor vehicles, motorcycles are the most vulnerable on the road.
 Because motorcycles do not have seat belts, you can be thrown off your seat in a crash, which can result in serious injury or even death.
 However, your chance for survival will be increased if you follow the safety tips below when riding your motorcycle.